Trevbytes/kyles_critters/testing.md

     - Featured option added to product model.
 Featured products are shown on the homepage.
 - [X] Products are sorted and filtered on the products page.
 Products can be searched.
     - Working search bar added to navbar.
-- [ ] Products can be filtered by catagories and subcatagories.
+- [X] Products can be filtered by catagories and subcatagories.
+    - Nav bar and search bar can be used to filter products by catagories.
+- [ ] A single product with details can be viewed.

 ---
 ## Known Issues
 ---